-VI GENERAL RECOMMENDATIONS 26.
-UNESCO should continue the work of elucidation and clarification of the concept of peoples' rights.
+- 25. Unesco should continue the work of elucidation and clarification of the concept of peoples' rights.
 It should be sensitive to the diversity of viewpoints which have been expressed on the subject.
 It should not be dissuaded from continuing its exploration of the subject by the problems to which peoples' rights, as a slogan, have sometimes given rise in the past.
 But it should endeavour, as this meeting of experts has done, to answer and accommodate so far as possible, the concerns that are expressed about peoples' rights.
-It should try to find common ground for it is the belief of the experts that such common ground exists.
-27. The work of elaboration within UNESCO should not be directed, at least at the present stage, at the elaboration of standard-setting measures.
-However, learning from the valuable experience of the United Nations Commission on Human Rights, and the work of the Centre for Human Rights referred to in this meeting, UNESCO should provide further reflection on the institutional means for the definition or description of a people for this purpose, the elaboration of peoples' rights, the further exploration of the relationship of human and peoples' rights and the evaluation of claims that particular peoples' rights have not been observed. - 21 - 28.
-In the context of the contemporary changes in the ideological debates which have so profoundly affected the international community - and necessarily UNESCO - in the recent past, UNESCO should extend the reflection upon the rights of peoples to new subject areas.
-Without limiting the generality of this observation, such extension should include: - (a) the implications of peoples' rights, including to the internal self-determination, especially democratic forms of government; - (b) the implication of peoples' rights including to a safe global environment for such issues as the so-called Greenhouse Effect and global warming or in response to disasters of transnational significance, such as occurred at Chernobyl; and - (c) the implication of the peoples' right to peace(see General Assembly Resolution ... (give reference). - VII.
-RECOMMENDATIONS CONCERNING FUTURE ACTIVITIES OF UNESCO Not produced. - 22 -
+It should try to find common ground, for it is the belief of the experts that such common ground exists. - 26.
+The work of elaboration within Unesco should not be directed, at least at the present stage, at the elaboration of standard-setting measures.
+However, learning from the valuable experience of the United Nations Commission on Human Rights, and the work of the Centre for Human Rights referred to in this meeting, Unesco should provide further reflection on the institutional means for the definition or description of a people for this purpose, the elaboration of peoples' rights, the further exploration of the relationship of human and peoples' rights and the evaluation of claims that particular peoples' rights have not been observed. - 27.
+In the context of the contemporary changes in the ideological debates which have so profoundly affected the international community and necessarily Unesco in the recent past, Unesco should extend the reflection on the rights of peoples to new subject areas.
+Without limiting the generality of this observation, such extension should include: - (a) the implications of peoples' rights, including to internal self-determination, especially democratic forms of government; - (b) the implications of peoples' rights including to a safe global environment for such issues as the so-called Greenhouse Effect and global warming or in response to disasters of transnational significance, such as occurred at Chernobyl; and - (c) the implications of peoples' right to peace (see United Nations General Assembly Resolution 39/11).